 In mid-October, we had Navi Radjou, an advisor in Silicon Valley, a fellow at the Judge Business School at Cambridge University and author of several books including Jugaad Innovation and Frugal Innovation, speak on what frugal innovation is and what it means for innovation today across the world.
 Co-building a sustainable global community for Radjou means flipping the question on its head: not how is this going to help, but who is this going to help?
 Radjou defined frugal innovation as "trying to create simultaneous economic and societal values while minimizing resources."
 Audience members ranged from SIPA students and alumni to local business leaders pursuing development all across the globe.
 Questions from the audience ranged from what this sort of innovation looks like at the national and international levels, and the importance of scaleable technology.

 Want more of the conversation?
-Follow the #FrugalInnovationAtSIPA hashtag on Twitter and stay tuned for a video of the event!
+Follow the #FrugalInnovationAtSIPA hashtag on Twitter.

 Democratizing education: the future of global education technology